Elboumtirisaad/Hamming_Codes/README.md

 Code word: 011100101010.

-Finding and fixing a bad bit

-The above example created a code word of 011100101010.
-Suppose the word that was received was 011100101110 instead.
-Then the receiver could calculate which bit was wrong and correct it.
-The method is to verify each check bit.
-Write down all the incorrect parity bits.
-Doing so, you will discover that parity bits 2 and 8 are incorrect.
-It is not an accident that 2 + 8 = 10, and that bit position 10 is the location of the bad bit.
-In general, check each parity bit, and add the positions that are wrong, this will give you the location of the bad bit

 # Finding and fixing a bad bit

 The above example created a code word of 011100101010.
 Suppose the word that was received was 011100101110 instead.
 Then the receiver could calculate which bit was wrong and correct it.
 The method is to verify each check bit.
 Write down all the incorrect parity bits.
 Doing so, you will discover that parity bits 2 and 8 are incorrect.
 It is not an accident that 2 + 8 = 10, and that bit position 10 is the location of the bad bit.
 In general, check each parity bit, and add the positions that are wrong, this will give you the location of the bad bit.